-Laleh Khadivi was born in Esfahan, Iran.
-Her debut novel, The Age of Orphans, received the Whiting Award for Fiction, the Barnes and Nobles Discover New Writers Award and an Emory Fiction Fellowship.
+Author and film maker Laleh Khadivi was born in Esfahan, Iran.
+Her 2010 debut novel, The Age of Orphans, received the Whiting Award for Fiction, the Barnes and Nobles Discover New Writers Award and an Emory Fiction Fellowship.
+She followed with 2014’s The Walking: A Novel.
 Her debut documentary film 900 WOMEN aired on A&E and premiered at the Human Rights Watch Film Festival.
-She has worked as director, producer and cinematographer of documentary films since 1999.
-Her fiction and nonfiction can be found in the Los Angeles Times, San Francisco Chronicle, VQR, The Sun and other publications.
+Her fiction and non-fiction can be found in The Los Angeles Times, The San Francisco Chronicle, VQR, The Sun and other publications.
 She is the recipient of a 2016 National Endowment for the Arts Grant and a 2016 Pushcart Prize for her story “Wanderlust."
-Her newest novel is A Good Country.
-She lives in Northern California.